ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

    ![](Images/DockerComposeAppScreenshot1.png)

-   The Docker Compose App displays the output for each question and answer.
+   The Docker Compose app displays the output for each question and answer.

    ![](Images/DockerComposeAppScreenshot2.png)